annakthrnlee/FIFA_World_Cup/README.md

 - How am I training the model?

+First dataset: Revised_International_Matches

 Multiple questions will need to be addressed before training the model.
 First, I'll need to look over both datasets and decide which columns (categories) are most fit to help predict my final goal outcome.
-The first dataset (International_Matches.csv) has 25 columns, however, 8 columns appear empty so I will first delete the unnecessary values because they serve no true purpose in my results.
+The first dataset (International_Matches.csv) has 25 columns, however, 8 columns appear empty so I will first delete these unnecessary values because they serve no true purpose in my results.
 I will evaluate the remaining columns and decide which will be necessary for the model's final predictions and which can be set aside.

 I've dropped all columns that serve no purpose and set aside a portion of our dataset to evaluate my model.
-Please see Revised_International_Matches.csv

 Now, I need to decide which factors are best for training my model to fit our predictions.
 When determining what team is most likely to win, you would probably want to know the best and worst teams.
 The dataset we chose, however, dates back to the start of the tournament in 1930.
 Thus, I decided to delete all of the years ranging from 1930-2000.
 My model will now only predict the scoring of games from the past 22 years (2000-01-01 --> 2022-08-28)

 Next, I created two new df that assorts the rankings of home and away teams.
 This provides the model with the ability to display the worst from the best teams over 22 years for both home and away games for each team.

+Second dataset: Revised_Players22

+This dataset started with over 50 columns, all of which summarize soccer players from that year who played pro.
+The goal, however, is to only pay attention to FIFA champion players so I dropped all players who didn't fit that specific qualification.
+Next, I decided which columns would be most interesting to compare with potential winners.
+I kept players height, weight, age, nationality, and body type.
+These categories will be the defining objects of our model when it comes to predicting future winners based on players' characteristics.

 - What is the model's accuracy?